 ProWritingAid is a grammar, spelling, and plagiarism-checking tool that works across a variety of platforms.

-They refers to themselves as your personal writing coach, grammar guru, style editor, and writing mentor.
+They refer to themselves as your personal writing coach, grammar guru, style editor, and writing mentor.

 After paying and testing it ourselves, we can confirm it does just that.